Emergency Notice

 What's Happening Now

-As part of the ongoing bargaining process, the ATA held a province-wide strike vote.
-On June 10, the ATA announced that 95% of participating teachers voted in favour of taking strike action.
+As part of the bargaining process, the ATA held a province-wide strike vote.
+On June 10, the ATA announced that 94.5% of participating teachers voted in favour of authorizing strike action.

-This vote gives the ATA the ability to begin job action within the next 120 days unless an agreement is reached between TEBA and the ATA.
+This vote gives the ATA the authority to begin job action at any time within 120 days, until October 7, unless an agreement is reached with TEBA.
+Teachers could strike with as little as three days’ notice.

 Our Role in the Bargaining Process